Anatomy

 Left Coronary Arteries

-Typically, 5 views are used to visualize the LCA (Left Coronary Artery) and the 2 main branches:
+Typically, 5 views are used to visualize the LCA and the 2 main branches:

 LAD